deekayen/ansible-role-pgadmin4/README.md

 Author Information
 ------------------

-Most of the work was done Tadej Borovšak in [Installing pgAdmin4 on Centos 7](https://tech.xlab.si/posts/installing-pgadmin4-on-centos-7/).
+Most of the work was done by Tadej Borovšak in [Installing pgAdmin4 on Centos 7](https://tech.xlab.si/posts/installing-pgadmin4-on-centos-7/).